veldurai1985/Assignment/README.md

 * What domain of the financial industry is the company in?

-    Benevity comes under the broder domain of HR, payroll and benefits.
+    Benevity comes under the broader domain of HR, payroll and benefits.
 It helps the organization in workplace giving, matching, volunteering, disaster relief and corporate granting etc.,
 ---
 * What have been the major trends and innovations of this domain over the last 5-10 years?